25 Important Facts You Should Know Before Getting Ducks

 14. Ducks Make Holes in the Ground Searching for Bugs

 When ducks are searching for bugs they poke and wiggle their beaks into the ground.
 It can be frustrating if you’re looking for the perfect lawn.
 I like to think of it as them aerating the lawn.
+They aren’t huge holes, you probably won’t trip on them.
+They are about the width of the ducks beak.

 I just grab a handful of dirt and fill in the holes then throw some grass seed on top.
 If you don’t have puddles or any standing water on the ground there will be less holes and wont be as big.
 The more water the bigger the holes.